 I’m not particularly impressed by Katsuya’s arguments against shooting Yung Pao.
 Oh yes, save Baofu from the crime of revenge, Katsuya!
 Katsuya, the man who opened fire on members of the police force for murdering his father not one dungeon ago.
 Save him from committing murder, man who in the typical video game fashion has already killed more human beings with his own two hands in the last few days than nearly any other person in history, and is not about to stop now!
 Pathetic.
 After shaming Baofu for that, Katsuya also raises the rapidly irrelevant idea of getting Yung Pao to testify against the NWO, as though the world weren’t hours from being hurled into the sun.
 God, what a speech that turned out to be.

 Long story short, the lecture is irrelevant, as the X-1 interrupts proceedings and you fight it.
 It had some powerful-enough group attacks, but it was nothing we couldn’t handle with Mediarama and ultimately wasn’t a huge threat.
 Unfortunately, the X-1 shot Yung Pao at some point in the firefight (possibly the moment it barged in), and he was now dying.
 He passed on information that Tatsuzou was going to release one of the dragons personally in an otherwise unknown ruin under the sea off the coast of Sumaru, and even gave us the name of his ship, the Nichirinmaru, possibly named after a WWII tanker?
+(Ed.
+By the way, we never learn anything about Yung Pao’s “brother.”)

 After some shopping, including some new Personas, we met up with none other than Reiji in town.
-As we were Elly players, this was our first meeting, but he didn’t have much to say.
+As we were Elly players, this was our first meeting with the P1 vet, but he didn’t have much to say.
 We also did some manhunting, including a secret one you can’t actually solve on your own.
 No, you actually must to pay off the advice guy who hangs out in the manhunting/ramen shop, who will tell you that the person you’re searching for literally doesn’t exist.
 But does the party give up?
 Not at all – instead, they use a rumour to create the person in question, who gives them instructions on how to create the Legendary Weapons via synthesis.
 Unfortunately, we didn’t have the materials yet, but first things first!

 At this point, we decided to challenge the game’s third bonus dungeon, a speed-run dungeon at the casino.
 This dungeon is all kinds of bullshit.
 You actually have to make your way through it and back (something I don’t feel they spell out very clearly, by the way), and we couldn’t even do the first step on our first try.
 Save scumming is almost required.
 There’s actually a superfluous plot in the dungeon: a rumour-demon (that you have to set up before you can start the dungeon) captures Trish’s fountain and you have to help her clear it, which involves some backtracking.
 Strangely, the boss is actually weaker than most of the random enemies in the place!
 After you’re done, you get to button-mash for free cash, plus the prize for the rumour-demon.
 It’s all very strange.